gravitational/provisioner/README.md

 ## Existing VPC

-In this mode, provisioner reads VPC configuration and reuse NAT gateway, internet gateway.
+In this mode, provisioner reads VPC configuration and reuses NAT gateway, internet gateway.
 The generated Terraform will contain new resources for subnets, security groups.
-The amount of pair of private/public subnet is equal the amout of NAT gateways of the existing VPC.
-The subnet CIDR is calculated and will not of couse not overlap with any existing subnets in VPC.
+The number of private/public subnet pairs will be equal to the number of NAT gateways in the existing VPC.
+The subnet CIDR is calculated to not overlap with any existing subnets in the same VPC.

 ## Creating a new VPC

-In this mode, provisioner simply generates TerraForm script with all new resource to create a VPC:
+Here provisioner generates a Terraform script to create a VPC from scratch:

   - NAT gateway and its Elastic IP respectively
   - Internet gateway and its Elastic IP respectively
-  - Subnets:Private and Public and their route tables respectively
+  - Subnets: public and private and their route tables respectively

-Provisioner creates subnet on all availability zone of region, and runs a NAT gateway on each availability zone.
+Provisioner creates subnets in all availability zones in the given region and runs a NAT gateway on each availability zone.

-## Environment variable
+## Environment variables

-Please refer to `scripts/Makefile` for a list of available environment variable.
+Please refer to `scripts/Makefile` for a list of available environment variables.
-Below are required variable for all tasks:
+Below are required variables for all tasks:

 * AWS_REGION: aws region of S3 bucket to store Terraform script and state.
 * AWS_ACCESS_KEY_ID: aws access key id
 * AWS_SECRET_ACCESS_KEY: aws secret key
 * TELEKUBE_CLUSTER_NAME: telekube cluster.
-We will store generated script into an bucket in form of **terraform-cluster-state-$(TELEKUBE_CLUSTER_NAME)**
+We will store generated script in a bucket in form of **terraform-cluster-state-$(TELEKUBE_CLUSTER_NAME)**
 * AWS_KEY_NAME: SSH key for ec2 instance.
-The SSH Key needs to be pre-created in AWS
+The SSH key needs to be pre-created in AWS
 * TELEKUBE_OPS_TOKEN: an agent token of telekube cluster
-* TELEKUBE_NODE_PROFILE_COUNT_node: how many node
+* TELEKUBE_NODE_PROFILE_COUNT_node: how many nodes
 * TELEKUBE_NODE_PROFILE_INSTANCE_TYPE_node: node instance type

 ## Usage